 Fiber connections also require a modem of sorts, but instead of translating electric signals into readable computer data as a traditional modem does, a fiber modem works to translate light signals into readable information.
 Because fiber technology is newer and more complex than cable technology, your provider will likely require you to rent or purchase a service-specific modem with your fiber plan.

-When it comes to an Internet connection, speed is usually a top priority.
-Depending on how many people and devices are using the Internet connection, fast speeds can be a necessity.
-Fortunately, both cable and fiber connections offer download speeds that are fast enough to accommodate the Internet needs of an average household or small business.
+When it comes to an internet connection, speed is usually a top priority.
+Depending on how many people and devices are using internet connection, fast speeds can be a necessity.
+Fortunately, both cable and fiber connections offer download speeds that are fast enough to accommodate the internet needs of an average household or small business.

 In general, cable is usually an affordable option that can meet the requirements of nearly any budget, but consumers can save even more depending on if their selected plan is bundled with TV or phone packages.
 Bundles usually end up saving money, so they’re worth looking into.

 Because faster speeds means a bigger bill, it’s no surprise that fiber-optic internet — with its higher speed capacities — is usually more expensive than cable.
 Most fiber internet plans start around $50, though some stand-alone fiber internet plans can top out over $100 per month.
 In addition, fiber Internet usually requires extensive installation, which adds to the overall price you’ll pay.